top of page

 How to Become a Private Investigator in New York

-• To work as a NY PI you simply need to be registered as support staff for a PI agency.
-This is basically the only NY Private Investigator requirement to work as a PI.
+To work as a New York Private Investigator you simply need to be registered as support staff for a New York PI agency.
+This is basically the only NY Private Investigator requirement to work as a Private Investigator.

 However, you won’t have a New York Private Investigator's license but you can work as one.
 You won't even need to take a Private Investigator course or official state Private Investigator training to just work as a Private Detective in NY.
 This can be viewed as you being a Private Investigator under supervision.